 The South Platte Water Related Activities Program (SPWRAP) is a Colorado nonprofit corporation that was formed by water users to assist the state of Colorado in fulfillment of various Program responsibilities, including water accounting and reporting requirements, obtaining interests in recharge facilities, and water rights and/or recharge credits.
-Since SPWRAP was formed, it has collected approximately \$17.9 million from its members and has spent \$12.4 million on its activities.
-SPRWARP funds have been contributed primarily to operations and maintenance of the Tamarack State Wildlife Area and Heyborne recharge facilities, and leasing excess recharge credits from area augmentation plans to fulfill Colorado's water commitments under the Program.
+SPWRAP funds the operations and maintenance of the Tamarack State Wildlife Area and Heyborne recharge facilities, as well as leasing excess recharge credits from area augmentation plans to fulfill Colorado's water commitments under the Program.
+SPWRAP represents Colorado water users on the Program's governance committee and works as a close partner to CWCB staff.